 Building relationships with other service providers is crucial for Rubric because we know that’s the environment where the best work happens.
-As part of this, Shabnam, Corporate & Commercial Solicitor is working with Simon Jones, Chartered Financial Planner from Unividual and has contributed to their recent Business Exit Strategy Guide.
+As part of this, our Corporate & Commercial Solicitors are working with Simon Jones, Chartered Financial Planner from Unividual and has contributed to their recent Business Exit Strategy Guide.

 What is a business exit strategy?